Norfolk boobook: Status and conservation

 The population of the Norfolk boobook declined with the clearance and modification of its forest habitat, especially the felling of large trees with suitable hollows for nesting in.
 There was also competition for nest hollows with feral honey bees and introduced crimson rosellas.
 By 1986 the population had been reduced to a single female bird, named "Miamiti" after a matriarch of the Norfolk Island people.
 As part of a program to attempt to conserve at least some of the genes of the insular subspecies, two male moreporks of the nominate New Zealand subspecies, Ninox novaeseelandiae novaeseelandiae, were introduced to the island as mates for the female.
 The males were sourced from the New Zealand subspecies rather than one of the Australian subspecies as it was discovered that it was more closely related to the Norfolk Island taxon.
 Nest boxes were also provided.
 One of the introduced males disappeared a year after introduction but the other successfully mated with the female with the pair producing fledged chicks in 1989 and 1990.
-The original female disappeared in 1996 but, by then, there was a small hybrid population of about a dozen birds.
+The original female disappeared in 1996, rendering the subspecies extinct, but, by then, there was a small hybrid population of about a dozen birds.
 These birds and their descendants continue to exist on the island.
 By 2018, between 45-50 birds were known, although the population has been inbred and aging with no new recruitment since 2012.

-The New Zealand and Norfolk boobooks are considered to be very closely related, with some debate over whether it should even be recognized as a separate taxon; they can only be distinguished by their physical features.
-For this reason, the International Ornithological Congress does not consider this subspecies to be extinct as it was saved by the hybridization program, despite it no longer surviving as a genetically pure lineage.
+The New Zealand Moreporks and Norfolk island boobooks are considered to be very closely related, with some debate over whether it should even be recognized as a separate taxon; they can only be distinguished by their physical features.
+For this reason, the International Ornithological Congress does not consider this subspecies to be extinct as the hybrids are so similar to the pure birds, despite it no longer surviving as a genetically pure lineage.
 Genetic analysis indicates that half the nuclear genome and all the mtDNA of the original Norfolk boobook persists in the modern birds, marking it a special case of a taxon that can still be considered extant in a hybrid form.
 This may be due to the last surviving pure bird being a female, allowing for the mtDNA to be fully passed on.

+Differences between hybrids and pure birds

+The hybrid owls are not identical to the original ones.
+They are more similar in appearance to the New Zealand moreporks than to the Norfolk Island ones.
+The hybrids also repeat their calls more rapidly than the original birds.